 D.4.26.
 Medical Loss Ratio Calculation and Payment.
 Within ninety (90) days following data submission, the Agency shall calculate the Medical Loss Ratio by dividing the Benefit Expense by the Revenue.
 The Medical Loss Ratio shall be expressed as a percentage rounded to the second decimal point.
 For example, a Medical Loss Ratio calculated at eighty-seven and ninety-five hundredths' percent (87.95%) does not meet the minimum Medical Loss Ratio requirements of eighty-eight percent (88%).
 Contractor shall have sixty (60) days to review the Agency’s Medical Loss Ratio Calculation.
 The Agency and Contractor shall have the right to review all data and methodologies used to calculate the Medical Loss Ratio.
 Any payments due to the Agency are due and payable by the Contractor within fifteen (15) days of the end of the third calendar quarter of each Coverage Year.

 D.4.27.
 Coverage Year.
-The Coverage Year will initially be considered a fifteen (15) month period followed by subsequent twelve (12) month periods.
+Each Coverage Year will be considered a twelve (12) month period.
 The Medical Loss Ratio Calculation shall be prepared using all data available from the Coverage Year, including IBNP and six (6) months of run-out for Benefit Expense.

 D.4.28.
 Risk Corridor.
 Agency shall include a Risk Corridor for the rate period beginning July 1, 2024 running through June 30, 2025.
 The Agency reserves the right to prospectively modify the terms of the Risk Corridor described though a contract amendment and may include terminating the Risk Corridor after the first Contract year.